Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 Include = /etc/pacman.d/mirrorlist
 ```

 c.
-In the Misc Options area, add/uncomment the following items. `ParallelDownloads = 5`, `Color` and `ILoveCandy`.<br>
+In the Misc Options area, add/uncomment the following items. `ParallelDownloads = 5` for download threading, `Color` if you want some color, and `ILoveCandy` for easter egg.<br>
 d.
 Once saved, run `pacman -Sy` to apply the modified changes to the config file and download the new repository.

-## 11. Installing additional packages and enable system services.
+## 11. Installing additional packages and enable system services.*
 This step is where you are going to install some more packages and some miscellaneous drivers for connecting the internet as well as enabling some necessary system functions.

 Note: Skip the fstrim service if you did not install onto an SSD.